DETAILED ACTION

 It would have been obvious to one of ordinary skill prior to the effective filing date to combine the chip module of Ching with the plurality of ports in order to control multiple ports to meet bandwidth needs.
 (Bains, para.
 26)

-With respect to Claim 2, modified Ching teaches the chip module according to claim 1, and Ching also teaches wherein the first control module is further configured to: determine that at least one first selection port needs to be switched, (Paras.
+With respect to Claim 2, modified Ching teaches the chip module according to claim 1, and Ching also teaches wherein the processor is further to: determine that at least one first selection port needs to be switched, (Paras.
 51-52; BAC logic defines how many transceivers are configured for transmit and how many are configured for reception (such as ½ transmit, ½ receive or ¾ transmit, ¼ receive) and sends control signals to configure the transceivers appropriately.
 The configuration may be made based on received/transmitted packets.
 Para.
 57; Absolute values or min/max values for transceivers operating in a particular mode.
 Para.
 59; a ½ transmit, ½ receive interface then makes a determination as to the intended configuration of the interface, and an appropriate number of transceivers are configured.)

 and switch the at least one first selection port based on the required quantity of write ports and the required quantity of read ports. (paras.
 51-52, 57, 59; reconfiguration where the number of transceivers only transmitting or only receiving is reallocated.)